 Once you’ve got all that homemade matzo, use half of it to make this dish.
 You’ll take super tender braised meat and sautéed vegetables and layer them between pieces of matzo—almost like a lasagna, only way more Kosher for Passover.
 Most of the elements of this casserole can be made in advance so that, come seder night, all you have to do is reheat the filling, assemble the casserole, and bake.

 First an explainer in case you don’t know what nigella seeds are: they’re found mainly in Egypt and India, and have a mild, nutty onion-y flavor.
 You can usually pick them up at well-stocked spice shops or order them online—or you can just sub in cumin seeds or celery seeds.
 Okay, moving on to the rest of this refreshing dish: It’s got radishes, zucchini, mint, and lemon juice, so it’s nice and light.
 Meaning: It pairs well with that heavier brisket.

 Brisket usually gets all the attention when we talk about main dishes for Passover, but halibut should definitely get a second look.
-Especially considering the first night of Passover falls on a Friday this year, and many Sephardic families traditionally eat fish on Friday nights as part of the Shabbat meal.
 In this dish, a light, flaky fish gets served on top of slightly tender slices of fennel and haricots verts.
 Just multiply the recipe, depending on the number of guests you’ll be having—and make sure you use a nonstick skillet.